samueleiche/om.samueleiche.com/README.md

 ## Features

--   A progressive web app (PWA) for desktop and mobile
+-   A progressive web app (PWA)
+-   -   Cross-platform compatibility: web apps run in web browsers, making them accessible on various platforms and devices regardless of their operating system
--   -   installable like an app
+-   -   Installable like an app
--   -   works offline
+-   -   Works offline
 -   Select a predefined time interval option (1, 2, 5, 10, 20, 30, or 60 minutes)
 -   Indefinite looping of selected time interval
 -   A few settings for user preferences